codingnninja/DevRel-How-to-sell-to-developers/README.md

 See, Developer Relations can be very demanding because it has no obvious boundary.

 You overwork yourself every day.
 You do overtime all the time.
-Is it becoming too hard day by day?
+Isn't it becoming too hard on you day by day?

 You don't have to live a horrible life ever again because DevRel-on-steroids can be your assistant to always get things done excellently on your behalf.